-- B. Notwithstanding II.A. above, if the basis for Divisional venue of the Mega Case is "principal place of business" or "principal assets" under 28 U.S.C. § 1408 or if the Division where the Mega Case was filed is the headquarters of the Debtors or the location of their principal executive offices, the assigned Bankruptcy Judge, if located in a different Division, may determine, in their discretion consistent with the efficient administration of justice and public access, to transfer such Mega Case to the filing Division and shall travel to the Division where the Mega Case was filed to conduct hearings and/or conduct hearings virtually and/or by other remote participation. - C. If the Bankruptcy Judge to whom a Mega Case is assigned is unable to administer such Mega Case, the Chief Judge randomly will re-assign such Mega Case.
+- A. Mega Cases shall be assigned randomly by the Chief Judge to any Bankruptcy Judge in the District (excluding the Chief Judge) irrespective of the Division in which the Mega Case is filed.2 - B. If the basis for Divisional venue of the Mega Case is "principal place of business" or "principal assets;" under 28 U.S.C. § 1408 or if the Division where the Mega Case was filed is the headquarters of the Debtors or the location of their principal executive offices, the assigned Bankruptcy Judge, if located in a different Division, may determine, in their discretion consistent with the efficient administration of justice and public access, to transfer such Mega Case to the filing Division notwithstanding III.B. below and shall travel to the Division where the Mega Case was filed to conduct hearings and/or conduct hearings virtually and/or by other remote participation. - C. If the Bankruptcy Judge to whom a Mega Case is assigned is unable to administer such Mega Case, the Chief Judge randomly will re-assign such Mega Case.